ai-coustics/aic-sdk-rs/DEVELOPMENT.md

 1. If there were changes in `aic-sdk-sys`:
   - Increase workspace version number
+  - Update expected C SDK version number in downloader.rs
-  - Update SHAs of library artifacts
+  - Update SHAs of library artifacts in downloader.rs
   - Test if `aic-sdk-sys` can be published `cargo publish -p aic-sdk-sys --dry-run`
   - Set `aic-sdk-sys` dependency version number in top-level `Cargo.toml` to the newest version
 2. Check that the right version numbers are reflected in `README.md`.